 Fortunately, there are other end-to-end iPad conversion solutions available.
 DVD to iPad Converter for Mac from iFunia is the second and better option.
 It provides an integrated solution to preform the extraction of DVD content and conversion to an iPad-ready format.

 The iFunia DVD to iPad Converter program comes with an intuitive interface with 3 easy steps.
 You an simply insert a DVD and start the program, it will then read the inserted DVD or DVD folder, then select the iPad presets and output destination folder and click Start button.
 That's so easy!
-You can learn the detailed step-by-step guide from here.

 In addition to the ability to take content from a DVD directly to an iPad-ready format, iFunia DVD to iPad Converter for Mac also offers simple movie editings, the ability to queue up multiple tracks from a DVD, support for the finetune of video and audio settings and the ability to extract audio track compatible with the iPad.